danivideda/mnemonic-to-keys-and-addresses/README.md

    <img src="img/stake-key.png" style="width:80%;">

-> Note: we've only created the `ExtendedPrivateKey` for both payment and stake key, and not `ExtendedPublicKey` that we've done previously.
+> **Note**: we've only created the `ExtendedPrivateKey` for both payment and stake key, and not `ExtendedPublicKey` that we've done previously.
 This is because we will convert the payment and stake key private keys into Shelley compatible format first, and then we can create the public key in Shelley format.
 Shelley format is needed to create addresses, build transaction, and submit transaction using `cardano-cli`.

 ### Shelley Format Keys
 So far, we've created private keys for **MasterKey**, **Account#0**, payment, and stake keys.